imfunniee/gitfolio/README.md

 ```sh
 gitfolio build <username>
 ```
+<username> is your username on github.
 This will build your website using your GitHub username and put it in the `/dist` folder.

 To run your website use `run` command (please refrain from using this for now)